• Skip to primary navigation

 Is Cornmeal The Same As Polenta?

-• There can be some confusion about what polenta actually is.
+• There can be some confusion about what polenta is.
 I grew up only knowing it as ground cornmeal.

 • It can be found in several varieties like coarse, fine, and instant.
 Located in the baking section or rice section.